Yiling-J/theine-go/README.md

 This is how Ristretto handle keys.
 But keep in mind that even though the collision rate is very low, it's still possible.

 ## Support
-Open an issue, ask question in discussions or join discord channel: https://discord.gg/StrgfPaQqE
+Feel free to open an issue or ask question in discussions.